CombineSlayer24/Lambda-InstantCombat-Module/README.md

 # Lambda-InstantCombat-Module
-A module for LambdaPlayers that ports over Attack On Sight from Lambda Team Module.
-You don't need to have Fighter, or have Combat chance set to 100.
+A module for LambdaPlayers and ports over the "Attack On Sight" feature from the Lambda Team Module, and expands upon it.
+With this module, you don't need to have the personality set to "Fighter" or have Combat chance set to 100.

-### 3 New Convars
+## New Convars
-- lambdaplayers_combat_attackothers
+The following are the new Convars that come with this module:

-  - If Lambda Players should immediately start attacking anything at their sight.
+1. `lambdaplayers_combat_attackothers`: This determines whether LambdaPlayers should immediately start attacking anything at their sight.

-- lambdaplayers_combat_huntdownothers
-  - If Lambda Players should hunt down other Lambdas.
-'Attack On Sight' option needs to be enabled for it to work.
+2. `lambdaplayers_combat_huntdownothers`: This determines whether LambdaPlayers should hunt down other Lambdas.

-- lambdaplayers_combat_defendmyself
-  - If the Lambda Player being attacked should go after the attacker.
+3. `lambdaplayers_combat_defendmyself`: This determines whether the LambdaPlayer being attacked should go after the attacker.

+4. `lambdaplayers_combat_attackothersonmove`: This determines whether LambdaPlayers should immediately start attacking anything when moving.

+5. `lambdaplayers_combat_defendmyselfchance`: This is the chance for a LambdaPlayer to defend themselves.

+Please note that in order for the "Attack Randomly When Moving" and "Search For Prey" options to function, you must have the "Attack On Sight" option enabled.